 Dr. Everhart has chaired the Lawrence Berkeley Laboratory Scientific and Educational Advisory Committee, the General Motors Science Advisory Committee, the National Academy of Engineering Committee on Membership, the Secretary of Energy Advisory Board, the Council of Presidents of the URA Board of Trustees and the Harvard Board of Overseers.
 He has served on the Executive Committee of the American Association of Universities, the National Academy of Engineering Council, as Vice-Chairman of the Council on Competitiveness, and on the Board of Directors of KCET, the Los Angeles public television station.

 His industrial involvement has included service on the Boards of General Motors, Hewlett-Packard, Agilent Technologies, Hughes Electronics, Raytheon, as well as smaller, not-yet-public companies.
-He is a member of the Caltech Board of Trustees, the W. M. Keck Foundation Board of Directors, and the Kavli Foundation Board of Directors.
+He is a member of the W. M. Keck Foundation Board of Directors, the Kavli Foundation Board of Directors and a Senior member of the Caltech Board of Trustees.
 He has been a NSF Senior Postdoctoral Fellow at the University of Tuebingen in Germany and a Guggenheim Fellow at Osaka and Waseda Universities in Japan as well as Cambridge University in England.
 He has served on review committees for RIKEN in Japan and for the Australian National University.
 He is a Fellow of the Institute of Electrical and Electronics Engineers, the American Association for the Advancement of Science, the American Academy of Arts and Sciences, and a Foreign Member of The Royal Academy of Engineering (Great Britain).